three-cubed/prettypay/README.md

 Prettypay applies checks to the fictional transaction.
 For example:
 - Prettypay checks that the transaction amount is greater than zero.
 - Prettypay checks that the card expiry date is appropriate.
-- Prettypay checks for anomalies indicating that the transaction data has been tampered with on the payment form.
+- Prettypay checks for anomalies indicating that the transaction data has been tampered with on the Prettypay payment form.

-Where a check is failed, Prettypay will automatically abort the transaction.
-The developer may, however, add their own criteria and invoke `Prettypay.abort()` where they wish.
+Where a check is failed, Prettypay will automatically refuse the transaction.
+The developer may, however, add their own criteria and invoke `Prettypay.refuse()` where they wish.
 <br><br>

-## Data report
+## Data Report
 To view your Pretttypay data report, detailing your recorded transactions, go to the URL:

-    $ROOT_DIRECTORY_NAME/prettypay/report
+    $ROOT_DIRECTORY_URL/prettypay/report

 The page will display the relevant data.

 If you wish to re-initialise the transaction data with empty records, you can delete the data within the files in `node_modules/prettypay/records` (but do not delete the files themselves!).

-If, for some reason, there is a JSON error in a record file's data, Prettypay will itself re-initialise that file, deleting all previous records.
+If, for some reason, there is a JSON error in a record file's data, Prettypay will itself re-initialise it, deleting all previous records in that file.
 <br><br>

 ## Licence & Trademark <a id='licence'></a>
-Prettypay is not really a registered trademark - It's for effect!
+Prettypay is not really a registered trademark - The &trade; trademark sign is for effect!
 Nonetheless, check `LICENCE.md` in the Prettypay directory for details of the attribution, non-commercial, no derivative licence (CC BY-NC-ND 4.0).
 <br><br>

 ## Versioning